Al3zama1/book-review-system/README.md

 # Full Stack Review System

 ## Introduction
 Developed a fully tested book review application where users can add new books and write or see reviews posted by different users.
+The main objective of the project is to learn best practices for setting up the necessary architecture to perform unit, integration and end-to-end tests.

 ## Course Application Architecture